 More than anything I want the blog to show how easy and delicious healthy food is – it’s so much more than bland salads and iceberg lettuce!
 It’s all about sumptuous desserts, delicious dips, raw treats and rainbow bowls of incredible veggies, all made with nature’s most natural ingredients.
 Everything here will nurture and love your body, leaving you feeling incredible.
 This way of eating is absolutely not about deprivation and starvation but instead it’s about embracing a positive, healthy way of life!
 Take a look at my food philosophy for more on all the awesome benefits of this lifestyle.

-I’ve recently graduated from St Andrews with a Masters in Art History and I’m back home in London training as a naturopathic nutritionist at the College of Naturopathic Medicine.
-So as this blog grows so will my knowledge of health!
+I graduated from St Andrews with a Masters in Art History in May 2013 and I’m back home in London working on my best-selling app (available on the iTunes store), writing a cookbook and teaching cooking classes.
+I’m also training as a naturopathic nutritionist at the College of Naturopathic Medicine, so as this blog grows so will my knowledge of health!

 Have a wonderful day,

-For those that would like to get in touch my email is email@example.com - I love hearing from you all and so appreciate all your amazing support.
-I do get an incredible number of emails though, which is so touching, but sadly I just don’t have the time to reply to them all so please have a look at all the sections of the blog before sending it, there are links to all the blenders/food processors/juicers I use, my favourite online stores and all my favourite restaurants for example under the food philosophy section.
-I’m also not sharing meal plans or examples of what I eat, but there will be meal plans on my app coming out in January.
+If you’d like to get in touch my email is email@example.com - I love hearing from you all so much and am always inspired by your stories and beyond appreciative of your amazing support!
+I do get an incredible number of emails though, which is so amazing, but trying to reply to them all is quite tricky so if it’s a question about the way I eat or anything mentioned above then please have a look at all the sections of the blog before sending it, thank you!

 Postural Tachycardia Syndrome